GPNaslund/Thesis/SPP/thesis/student-review-version/main.typ

 - Lack of access to wearable data may hinder testing or validation of the component under real world conditions.
 To address this, we prioritize using devices with public or open APIs and ensure local caching of test data were possible.
 - Complexity of data normalization and integration may result in inconsistent behavior across devices.
 This will be mitigated by adopting standardized data formats and implementing preprocessing checks.
-- Data quality issues, especially from low-cost or experimental devices may reduce the effectiveness of the component.
-We will include a validation layers to detect and handle poor input.
+- Variability in data completeness, or encountering unexpected data structures from providers (especially low-cost or experimental devices), could impact the reliability of data retrieval or the accuracy of data normalization processes.
+To address this, the framework implements robust error handling for data parsing and transformation, focusing on structural correctness during format conversion (e.g., to Open mHealth) and transparently reporting any encountered issues.
 - Time management and scope creep pose risks to project completion.
 A well defined timeline and iterative planning approach are used to ensure focus and manage scope.
 - Limited expertise in wearable APIs and data pipelines may slow progress.
 To mitigate this, we will rely on documentation and existing libraries where possible.
-- Difficulty demonstrating machine learning readiness of the collected data may arise due to insufficient volume or inconsistency.
-We will evaluate and report data quality with descriptive statistics and document its limitations for future machine learning integration.
+- Framework data outputs, though correctly formatted, generally require further user-side processing and feature engineering for optimal machine learning application.
+To address this, the framework's defined scope in data retrieval and format normalization, alongside its documented output data structures, enables users to effectively plan this subsequent data preparation.
 - API rate limits and access restrictions may impact data collection throughput.
 Mitigation strategies include caching responses, adhering to API usage guidelines and contacting vendors if necessary.

 By identifying these threats and planning accordingly, this project strives to maintain both reliability and validity, despite the challenges inherent in working with third-party hardware and health data.